-The School organises a number of bus and minibus routes for pupils.
-Where possible we use our own minibuses and drivers and where demand requires a larger bus we use reputable local bus companies.
-Places have to be booked and paid for via the school fee accounts.
-The Transport Coordinator or the Bursar will be pleased to respond to any queries about routes and availability.
+The School organises a number of minibus routes for pupils.
+Places are to be booked and paid for via the school fee accounts.
+The Transport Co-ordinator or the Bursar will be pleased to respond to any queries about routes and availability.

 Parents should contact the Transport Co-ordinator via Reception if an extra place is needed on particular days.
-The buses are well used and, sadly, extra places for friends cannot always be accommodated.
+The buses are well used and extra places for friends cannot always be accommodated.